wkimble91/portfolio/README.md

 # wkimble91.github.io
-Just a simple website made with Gitfolio
+Just a simple personal website made entirely with HTML and CSS